 This life cycle phase 2 corresponds to Phase 3 and Phase 4 of [PP0002] and may include for flexibility reasons Phase 5 and some production processes from Phase 6 as well.
 Depending on the requirements of the following Personalization life cycle phase 3 some restrictions for the file system may also be fixed already in this phase.
 Despite of that they all could be made also during Personalization, i.e. they are not changing the TOE itself, such an approach of delivering the TOE with different configurations is useful for issuing states or organizations.
 The mentioned restrictions never change the structure of the file system, but affect only the pre-allocation of maximal available memory and the a priori appearance of elementary files (EFs) for data groups to be allocated and filled up during Personalization.
 Note that any other file parameter can not be changed.

-If an issuing state or organization will use biometric data of fixed size for one of the data groups DG3 or DG4 and optional the other, it may be appropriate to use a pre-configured TOE with already allocated memory for the first data group and a not initialized yet EF for the other one.
-For this version of the TOE two preconfigurations of the file systems apply, with pre-initialized EF.DG3 and another one, where EF.DG3 can be initialized during Personalization.
-EF.DG2 is already initialized and visible in both configurations but have different sizes of pre-allocated memory.
+If an issuing state or organization will use biometric data of fixed size for one of the data groups DG3 or DG4 and optional the other, it may be appropriate to use a preconfigured TOE with already allocated memory for the first data group and a not initialized yet EF for the other one.
+For this version of the TOE three pre-configured versions of the file system apply: